What has SAAC been up to?

 During the fall of 2014, the MBU Athletic Department again held their annual food drive for the Blue Ridge Area Food Bank as part of the USA South Cans Across the Conference Food Drive.
 This year the Fighting Squirrels collected 1219 items.
 The Cross Country team donated the most collecting 549 items.

 A huge thank you to everyone who helped make this a success!

-Student-athletes from Mary Baldwin College delivered playground equipment to Community Child Care, Inc. here in Staunton on Wednesday, May 14 and spent the afternoon playing with the children.
-The Mary Baldwin College Athletic Department purchased the equipment with the money raised by the student-athletes in their annual "Pennies for a Purpose" campaign this spring.
+Student-athletes from Mary Baldwin University delivered playground equipment to Community Child Care, Inc. here in Staunton on Wednesday May 14 and spent the afternoon playing with the children.
+The Mary Baldwin University Athletic Department purchased the equipment with the money raised by the student-athletes in their annual "Pennies for a Purpose" campaign this spring.